It is finished

 “My God, my God, why have you forsaken me?”

 When your own forsakenness is at its worst — when God seems to have torn Himself away and left you alone in the dark, when the prayers go up and nothing comes back down — the cross does not hand you an explanation.
 It hands you a companion.
 Even that desolation has been entered, borne all the way to the bottom, and turned into finished work.
-There is no abandonment you can feel that He has not already felt ahead of you.
-He went into the God-forsaken dark first, and He came out the other side calling it accomplished.
+There is no abandonment you can feel that He has not felt ahead of you; He went into the God-forsaken dark first and came out calling it accomplished.
 So when you cannot sense Him, the question is not whether He is real but whether your feeling is the final word.
 It is not.
+Your dark is not the end of your story; the word He finished over the worst hour, it is done, is.
 The cross says the worst hour you will ever live was walked through by the Son, and on its far side stands a word you cannot yet say but He has already spoken over it: finished.
-The dark is not the end of the story.
-It is finished is.